-The HRS is situated at the prime focus along with the other instruments, see Fig. A.4 the green coloured instrument to the left of SALTICAM.
-The instrument's optical path is shown in Fig. A.21.
+The HRS is situated in an environmentally stable enclosure in the spectrograph room, underneath the telescope.
+Light is fibre-fed from prime focus (Fig. A.3; the green coloured instrument to the left of SALTICAM).
+The instrument's optical path is shown in Fig. A.20.

-Figure A.21: Optical path for the HRS.
+Figure A.20: Optical path for the HRS.